Last updated on August 25th, 2022

 Tips for Making Shortbread Cookies

 - Be sure to remove the shortbread cookies when the timer goes off.
-You want to remove them before they start to brown, because once they’ve started to brown they are too well done.
+You want to remove them before they start to become golden brown because once they’ve started to brown, they are too well done.
 You want to keep them tender and flaky with no browning at all.

-- I use Silicone Mats to line my cookie sheets with.
-The cookies come right off when they’re done baking and you don’t need to worry at all about them sticking.
+- Use Silicone Mats to line my cookie sheets with.
+The cookies come right off when they’re done baking, and you don’t need to worry at all about them sticking.

 - These cookies really do need the lemon frosting to bring it all together.
 I’m a huge fan of shortbread, but even I don’t really eat these without the tart icing.
 It makes the whole cookie complete!